 Whiplash at one time was called “railway spine”.
 The first documented case of whiplash was in 1919.
 Whiplash got its name when cars came onto the scene.
 The whipping of the neck from getting hit in a rear end accident coined the name whiplash.

 You can suffer whiplash from doing more than having an accident in a car.
 Sports, skiing, and airplane accidents are some more causes.
 The rear end auto accident is the most common.
-Whiplash is not caused by getting hit in the rear in an auto accident; it is caused by your body getting trust forward and then getting slammed back into your headrest.
+It is not caused by getting hit in the rear in an auto accident; it is caused by your body getting trust forward and then getting slammed back into

 How to treat Whiplash after a Car Accident